TheExGenesis/community-archive/docs/local-setup.md

 ### Manage remote migrations

 We can use Supabase's CLI to manage migrations locally, and then push them to the remote database.
+To do this fully you'll need a db password, so ask admins in the Discord.

 Setup: